lucasbrambrink/loadAsync/README.md

 # asyncLoad.js

-This library is designed to maximize page load performance by removing javascript from the primary rendering process.
+This library is designed to maximize page performance by removing javascript from the initial page load.
 It loads `<script>` resources
 asynchronously (and thereby leverages concurrency in the browser) but still guarantees load order